C++ Core Guidelines: More Non-Rules and Myths

 sao jorge 1503439 1280

-By the way, did you noticed that my family name qualifies me, in particular, to write about this demystification?
+By the way, did you notice that my family name qualifies me, in particular, to write about this demystification?
 Anyway, here are the rules from the C++ core guidelines for today.

-Obviously, this is the job a constructor: After the constructor is executed you should have a fully initialised object.
-For that reason, the following code snippet from the guidelines is bad.
+This is the job of a constructor: After the constructor is executed, you should have a fully initialized object.
+For that reason, the following code snippet from the guidelines is terrible.

 class Picture